H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

 The `carrie_admin` role is the highest-privilege class in the current token hierarchy.
-Routes gated on `carrie_admin` include constitutional audit endpoints and any future administrative management surfaces.
+Routes gated on `carrie_admin` include constitutional audit endpoints and any future administrative management surfaces. ★ `jarvis-memory:8056` (secured March 28) durable audit logging applies to all `carrie_admin` gate decisions.

 ### 36.7.2 `hayden_test`